 A rope wrapped around the pylon and held by the release person may be used as a release mechanism.
-No more than approximately 1.25 meter of rope may extend from the pylon, and for safety reasons this rope shall not have knots or splices.
+No more than approximately 1.25 meter of rope may extend from the pylon, and for safety reasons this rope shall not have knots or splices (excepting the knot or splice which constitutes the mechanism to which the rope is attached to the pylon).
 The release person may not adjust or move the rope in any way to take up slack or allow extra length.
 He must hold it in one position or release it.
 Using the rope to aid the skier will subject the skier to disqualification.